Crooked surfaces and anti-de Sitter geometry: Anti-de Sitter geometry

 There are three types of $2$-planes $\sS\subset\mM\cong\sltR$, depending on the restriction of the inner product.
-Null $2$-planes $\sS\subset\sltR$ are Borel subalgebras, each of which is conjugate to the algebra $\bb$ of upper-triangular matrices.
+We show that each of these is a Lie triple, beginning with null $2$-planes.
+Null $2$-planes $\sS\subset\sltR$ are Borel subalgebras, each of which is conjugate to the subalgebra $\bb\subset\sltR$ of upper-triangular matrices.
 Then $[\sS,\sS] \cong [\bb,\bb]$ is a line spanned by a nonzero element (corresponding to a nilpotent upper-triangular matrix in $\sltR$).
 Furthermore

 as desired.